grafana/agent/docs/rfcs/0004-deprecate-operator.md

 ### Alternatives

-The above lead me to wonder if the operator is worth the effort of maintaining as a seperate app.
-If our goal is to make deployment of the agent to kubernetes as easy as possible, perhaps we would be better served by providing a happy path to deploying customized manifests directly.
+The above led me to wonder if the operator is worth the effort of maintaining as a separate app.
+If our goal is to make deployment of the agent to Kubernetes as easy as possible, perhaps we would be better served by providing a happy path to deploying customized manifests directly.

 The first large step we should take is publishing an official Helm chart.
 It should be usable to deploy the agent with a working config extremely easily, while still allowing fully custom agent config.